tommywalsh/csotp/README.md

  tags give large amounts of metadata, but it tends to be inconsistent and mostly useless.

 * There are only a handful of simple "play modes", which should be easy to cycle between with one touch.
-There is no need to provide access to low-level primitives like playlists and repeat modes.
+There is no need to provide access to low-level primitives like playlists or a repeat flag.

 * There should be a small number of on-screen controls, all of which should be large.
 Any on-screen information needs to be in large print.
 The UI should be usable without having to concentrate on it, and hopefully without even needing to look directly at it.
-It should be about as easy/safe to use as the preset push buttons on old mechanical car radios.
+It should try to be as easy/safe to use as the preset push buttons on old mechanical car radios.

 ### How to store music